conal/quotes/quotes.md

 "Learning is remembering what you're interested in." - Richard Saul Wurman

 "I call intuition cosmic fishing.
-You feel a nibble, then you've got to hook the fish." -- Buckminster Fuller
+You feel a nibble, then you've got to hook the fish." -- Buckminster Fullero

 "We don't see things as they are, we see them as we are." - Anais Nin